narasimha-31/JobTracker-AI/README.md

 - More throughput for high-velocity applicants

 👉 **Why this matters:**
-If you’re applying >20 jobs/day, the free tier will throttle you — the tracker still works, but you’ll wait for rate limits or need paid API capacity.
+If you’re applying >20 jobs/day, the free tier will throttle you, the tracker still works, but you’ll wait for rate limits or need paid API capacity.

 ---